JianzeLi-114/FluxSR/README.md

 ## <a name="results"></a>🔎 Results

-We achieve impressive performance on GIQA-DES and GIQA-VQA tasks.
+We achieve impressive performance on Real-world Image Super-Resolution.

 <details>
 <summary>Quantitative Results (click to expand)</summary>